louieee/Bugs/README.md

         The server should start running.
 </li>
 <li>
-    Go to your browser and navigate to <a>http://localhost:8000/docs/</a>
+    Go to your browser and navigate to <a href="http://localhost:8000/docs/">http://localhost:8000/docs/</a>
 to view the swagger API documentation with which you can use to work with the APIs.
 </li>